codesandbox/codesandbox-client/packages/sandpack/README.md

 Another reason to host the bundler externally is because of code splitting: we split all our transpilers away and load them on-demand.
 If a user doesn't use `sass` we won't load the transpiler.
 This wouldn't be possible if we would give one big JS file as the library.

-### Offline Support

-The bundler is backed by a Service Worker that downloads all transpilers in the background and caches npm dependencies.
-This helps with performance and allows you to use the bundler offline.

 > I want to highlight that you can also host the bundler by yourself, all necessary files are in the `sandpack` folder.

 ## Open In CodeSandbox

 We show an "Open in CodeSandbox" button in the sandbox preview on the bottom right.
 This button allows everyone to create a sandbox from the code in the preview, open it in CodeSandbox and share their work more easily with others.
-We encourage you to keep this button, or offer an alternative way to open the code in CodeSandbox (you can get the URL in CodeSandbox by calling `manager.getCodeSandboxURL`).